-The TOE is intended for use in computing environments where there is a low level threat of malicious attacks.
+The TOE is intended for use in computing environments where there is a low-level threat of malicious attacks.
 The assumed level of expertise of the attacker for all the threats is unsophisticated.

-The evaluation was performed by the CygnaCom Common Criteria Testing Laboratory (CCTL), and was completed in June 2010.
+The evaluation was performed by the CygnaCom Common Criteria Testing Laboratory (CCTL), and was completed on 23 May 2012.
 The information in this report is derived from the Evaluation Technical Report (ETR) and associated test reports, all written by the CygnaCom CCTL.
-The evaluation team determined that the product is Common Criteria version 3.1 R2 [CC] Part 2 extended and Part 3 conformant, and meets the assurance requirements of EAL 2 augmented with ALC\FLR.2 from the Common Methodology for Information Technology Security Evaluation, Version 3.1 R2, [CEM].
-This Security Target claims demonstrable compliance to U.S. Government Protection Profile Intrusion Detection System System For Basic Robustness Environments, Version 1.7, July 25, 2007.
-(IDS System PP).
+The evaluation team determined that the product is Common Criteria version 3.1 R3 [CC] Part 2 extended and Part 3 conformant, and meets the assurance requirements of EAL 2 augmented with ALC\FLR.2 from the Common Methodology for Information Technology Security Evaluation, Version 3.1 R3, [CEM].

-The evaluation and validation were consistent with National Information Assurance Partnership (NIAP) Common Criteria Evaluation and Validation Scheme (CCEVS) policies and practices as described on their web site www.niap-ccevs.org.
-The Security Target (ST) is contained within the document Sourcefire 3D System Security Target (Sourcefire Defense Center: models DC500, DC1000, and DC3000; and Sourcefire 3D Sensor licensed for IPS: models 3D500, 3D1000, 3D2000, 3D2100, 3D2500, 3D3500, 3D3800, 3D4500, 3D5800, 3D6500, and 3D9800) Version 4.8.2.1 (SEU 259)
+The evaluation and validation are consistent with National Information Assurance Partnership (NIAP) Common Criteria Evaluation and Validation Scheme (CCEVS) policies and practices as described on their web site www.niap-ccevs.org.
+The Security Target (ST) is contained within the document Sourcefire 3D System Security Target (Sourcefire Defense Center: models DC750, DC1500, and DC3500; Sourcefire 3D Sensor licensed for IPS: models 3D500, 3D1000, 3D2000, 3D7110, 3D7120, 3D8120, 3D8130, 3D8140, and 3D8250; Sourcefire Virtual Defense Center; Sourcefire Virtual 3D Sensor licensed for IPS) Version 4.10.2.4 (SEU 568).